 From being too tough to not tough enough, performance management mistakes happen.
 Because performance management is at the heart of a high performance culture, performance management mistakes can be costly.

 What is a High Performance Culture?

 We define organizational culture as how things truly get done in an organization.
-It can be measured by understanding the way people think, behave, and work.
-A high performance culture is an environment that is getting the most from its people in both the short- and long term.
+Organizational culture can be measured by understanding the way people think, behave, and work.
+A high performance culture is an environment that is getting the most from its people in both the short- and long-term.
 We believe that people change when their environment changes.

 We also believe it is a leader’s job to create the circumstances to consistently get the most out of their people in a way that is consistent with the organization’s core values, behaviors, and strategies.